-We have generational gaps at home, so it’s no surprise that most offices these days have a multigenerational environment.
+We have generational gaps at home, so it’s no surprise that most offices these days have a generation gap in the workplace.

 You have people who have 30-40 years into their careers and those who have just gotten out of college.